JohannesBorgqvist/Turing_patterns_bud_scars/Code/STEP_BY_STEP_GUIDE.md

 2. The quantiative properties of the formed pattern in the concentration profile of the active component at time t=50.

 ## 4.1 The spectral properties of the FEM-solution
+Firstly, we will analyse the spectral properties of the concentration profile of the active component at time t=50.
+More precisely, we would like to express the calculated FEM solutions corresponding to the concentration profile of the active component at time t=50 in terms of the basis functions of the Laplace-Bletrami operator.

+To this end, you will need to activate the conda environment called *fenicsproject*

 ![Spectral decomposition of single simulation on the unit sphere without a hole](../Figures/spectral_decomposition_no_holes_u_at_time_t_50.png)